 Overview Section 2 defines IMP, the language our abstract interpreter deals with, to which is given an operational semantics in Section 3.
 Then Section 4 formalizes lattices and abstract domains, while Section 5 instantiates them with the abstract domain of intervals.
 Section 6 derives more specific abstract domains, for numeric expressions and for memories.
 The latter is instantiated by Section 7, that implements an abstract weakly-relational memory.
 Finally, Section 8 presents the abstract interpretation of IMP statements.

-The F^{} development is available on GitHub1 or as supplementary material [2].
-The resulting analyser is available online as a web application at https://w95psp.github.io/verified-abstract-interpreter.
+The F development is available on GitHub1.
+The resulting analyser is available online as a web application at https://fstar-ab-int.netlify.app/demo.

 2 IMP: a Small Imperative Language